jum002/Wordle-Helper-Project/README.md

-Wordle Helper Project
+#Wordle Helper Project

-Commands:
+##Commands:
-- sure C i: when you know a letter's position for sure, enter "sure" followed by the letter C in capital case followed by i from 1 to 5 indicating its position. (correspond to GREEN in wordle)
+- **sure C i**: when you know a letter's position for sure, enter "sure" followed by the letter C in capital case followed by i from 1 to 5 indicating its position. (correspond to GREEN in wordle)
-- ctn C i j: when you know a letter is contained, enter "ctn" followed by the letter in capital case C, the minimum number of occurance of this letter denoted by i (typically 1), and the position to be eliminated j. (correspond to YELLOW in wordle)
+- **ctn C i j**: when you know a letter is contained, enter "ctn" followed by the letter in capital case C, the minimum number of occurance of this letter denoted by i (typically 1), and the position to be eliminated j. (correspond to YELLOW in wordle)
-- elim [C]: when you know a letter is not contained, enter "elim" followed by a list of letters in capital cases C. (correspond to GREY in wordle)
+- **elim [C]**: when you know a letter is not contained, enter "elim" followed by a list of letters in capital cases C. (correspond to GREY in wordle)
-- reset: reset the program for a new game
+- **reset**: reset the program for a new game
-- exit: exit the program
+- **exit**: exit the program
-- search all: look up all the words based on the current limitations set
+- **search all**: look up all the words based on the current limitations set
-- search unique: look up all the words based on the current limitations set, and all words have unique or non-repeating letters
+- **search unique**: look up all the words based on the current limitations set, and all words have unique or non-repeating letters
-- search adv: look up all the words based on the current limitations set, and all words have unique or non-repeating letters, and these words are scored based on how often the letter appears based on the histogram, and the highest scored word is returned.
+- **search adv**: look up all the words based on the current limitations set, and all words have unique or non-repeating letters, and these words are scored based on how often the letter appears based on the histogram, and the highest scored word is returned.

-Procedure:
+##Procedure:
 - Start the game with any word
 - Look at the result.
   - For all green letters: use sure command, only need to use it once for each letter in each game